 In the circle of yogis, I did not hear about (Trauma-Sensitive Yoga) TSY until shortly after I completed a 200 hour yoga training in 2016.
-TSY was already being practiced in various therapist offices and yoga studios (as well as treatment facilities, etc.) but it’s widespread practice had not reached many.
-I attended a TSY practice as an already seasoned yogi not expecting I would personally gain much from the practice – my personal awareness and openness to new healings was low.
-In that first practice I noticed sensations and physical places in my body I had not in any other practice.
+TSY was already part of various therapist offices and yoga studios (as well as treatment facilities, etc.) but it’s widespread practice had not reached many.
+I attended TSY at a studio as an already seasoned yogi not expecting I would personally gain much from the practice – my personal awareness and openness to new healings was low.
+In that first time I noticed sensations and physical places in my body I had not in other yoga practices.
 TSY wasn’t just about going slowly, it was an exploration in being present in what was happening inside here and now.

 It’s of no surprise one can harken it to caving or diving – this journey takes the yogi below the surface into the unknown.
 We can go with a group, in a safe place, at a comfortable temperature and with plenty of props to support us.
 There is security in TSY.
 The facilitator doesn’t assist or touch, one can come and go and, unlike most yoga forums, you are not just allowed but encouraged to go off script in your postures.
 And let’s explore longevity, there’s security in a structure that dates back several thousand years.
 As Emerson and Hopper state so well in Overcoming Trauma Through Yoga, “We can modify the yoga to suit out needs and still call it yoga because the practice has survived by being so expansive and adaptable….our emphasis on yoga as a practice of self-inquiry and self-care above all may actually be closer to the intentions of the first yoga practitioners than are some modern interpretations.”